Can I Get Fired on Light Duty?

 You do not want to give your employer a “good reason” to fire you.
 If your employer has a “good reason” to fire you, it may make it harder to get your workers’ compensation benefits started.

-Second, and maybe even more import, make sure you are prepared.
+Second, and maybe even more important, make sure you are prepared.
 Knowing what will happen if you get fired allows you to handle the situation better.
 You can already have a plan or at least most of a plan in place.

 What if I have more questions about workers compensation settlements?